PSHegde2002/Power-BI-Analysis/README.md

 - Data cleaning and transformation using Power Query.
 - KPIs and DAX measures for key metrics.
 - Slicers for dynamic filtering.
-- Drill-through and tooltip pages (if applicable).
+- Drill-through and tooltip pages.

 ##  Data Sources